VonHeikemen/tinytina-js/README.md

 ## Getting started

 To run Tinytina, ensure that you have Node.js >= v10.
 [Install Node.js via package manager](https://nodejs.org/en/download/package-manager/).
-And for now you have to run `src/main.js` directly with `node`.

 ### Installation

+The easiest way to get tinytina is by going to the [release page](https://github.com/VonHeikemen/tinytina-js/releases), downloading tinytina.zip and extracting the minified version with all the dependencies included (except node.js).
+Now you can use it directly with `node` or make it executable or create an alias, whatever your heart desires.

-Right now what you can do is clone/download the repository and install the dependencies yourself.
-This may change in the future.
+You can also use the source.
+Clone/download the repository and install the dependencies yourself.

 ```
  git clone https://github.com/VonHeikemen/tinytina-js